 In operationalizing the Quality Improvement Strategy, each of the above-mentioned departmental entities draw from their combined evidence from reviews and subject matter expertise to address system gaps that lead to low performance and propose solutions to address these areas.
 These departmental entities function as quality improvement subcommittees, which together represent a comprehensive view of the quality of services in the Commonwealth.
 Each quality improvement subcommittee reports on targeted performance measure indicators (PMI's), which allow for tracking the efficacy of preventative, corrective and improvement initiatives, and are used to prioritize quality improvement initiatives within the state.
 The PMI's are aligned with the performance measures under the waiver assurances and used to ensure consistency and accountability of performance statewide.
-All DHBDS quality improvement subcommittees.
+All DHBDS quality improvement subcommittees are overseen by the QIC, which provides cross-functional, cross-disability data and triage to the quality subcommittees.
 The QIC works within an ongoing organizational strategic quality improvement plan that serves as a monitoring and evaluation tool for the state.
 The state's quality improvement framework within DBHDS oversees the various quality initiatives of the quality subcommittees to ensure all are working together to support the quality assurance priorities of the Commonwealth directed by the QIC.